Samrj12/AnimeGuessor/README.md

 # Anime Guesser

-A fun and interactive **anime guessing game** powered by **LLMs (Gemini)** and a curated anime knowledge base.
+A fun and interactive **anime guessing game** powered by **Gemini** and a curated anime knowledge base.
 You think of an anime, and the AI will try to guess it by asking strategic yes/no questions.

 Play now: [https://animeguesser.streamlit.app](https://animeguesser.streamlit.app)